Abortion With Sedation or Local Anesthesia?

 Abortion With or Without Sedation?

 You are the only one who can make that call.
-Your peace about your decision will strongly depend upon your degree of freedom to decide
+Your peace about your decision will strongly depend upon the degree of freedom you have in making this choice — a decision based on your values.

 You do not have to walk this road alone - allow us to walk alongside you!
 We would like to provide